Darrin Pfeiffer: Biography

 Pfeiffer was born in Akron, New York, a suburb of Buffalo New York.
-He began his music career in the mid 1980s, when, as a teen, he was a part of a thrash metal band called Beyond Death.
+He began his music career in the mid 1980s, as part of a thrash metal band called Beyond Death with Alex Webster now in Cannibal Corpse and Jack Owen now in Six Feet Under.
 The band's two other members went on to found the death metal band Cannibal Corpse in 1988.

 Pfeiffer moved to Los Angeles in 1991 and bounced around various bands.
 In 1994, Pfeiffer, John Feldmann and Simon Williams met and formed Goldfinger.
-The band released their self titled debut record on February 27, 1996 to immediate commercial success.
+The band released their self titled debut record on February 27, 1996, to immediate commercial success.
 Subsequent records followed and those also sold well.
-Pfeiffer and Goldfinger have toured the world and sold over 2 Million records worldwide.
+Pfeiffer and Goldfinger have toured the world and sold over 2 million records worldwide.
 In May 2016, it was announced Goldfinger and Pfeiffer had parted ways due to interpersonal conflicts between lead singer John Feldmann and Pfeiffer, leaving Feldmann and Paulson as the only two original members of the group.
 Pfeiffer, Feldmann and Paulson have no ill will towards each other.

 In 2002, Pfeiffer moved from Los Angeles to Toronto, Ontario where, after 5 years there, he became a Canadian citizen.
 There, he started managing and producing bands.
 In 2005, Pfeiffer became an on-air host for 102.1 The Edge and enjoyed almost years of on air success there.
 Late in 2005, Pfeiffer started their own record label, High 4 Recordings, distributed worldwide through Sony.
-Their first signing was a pop/rock band called Crush Luther whose self-titled CD was released on 13 February 2007.
+Their first signing was a pop/rock band called Crush Luther whose self-titled CD was released on February 13, 2007.
 The next band he signed was Cauterize.
-They released the CD, Disguises, on 12 June 2007.During this time is when he joined the Canadian band The Salads.
+They released the CD, Disguises, on June 12, 2007.
+During this time is when he joined the Canadian band The Salads.